commadelimited/beginners-guide-to-django-rest-framework/article.md

 So you're learning to use the Django Web Framework and you're loving it.
 But you want an attractive, easy to use API for your application?
 Perhaps one that will automatically deliver content in a number of formats?
 Look no further than the [Django Rest Framework](http://www.django-rest-framework.org/) (the DRF).
 The DRF is powerful, sophisticated, and surprisingly easy to use.

 It offers an attractive web browseable version of your API, and the option of returning raw JSON when hit via an AJAX or curl request.
-OAuth1 and OAuth2 are baked right in.
-The framework allows developers to use it's powerful model serialization.
+The Django Rest Framework allows developers to use it's powerful model serialization.
 Display data using standard function based views, or get granular with powerful class based views for more complex functionality.
-And of course the Django Rest Framework is fully REST compliant.
+All in a fully REST compliant wrapper.
+Let's dig in.

 ## Laying the foundation